 2025 Cancer Council SA Research Symposium

-Our inaugural Cancer Council SA Research Symposium, held at Festival Plaza Flinders University City Campus, was a fantastic opportunity to hear about a wide range of research happening here in South Australia that is working to do just that, with more than 20 presentations on topics ranging from cancer screening, prevention, treatment, support, health behaviours and lifestyle, and community engagement.
+Our inaugural Cancer Council SA Research Symposium, held at Festival Plaza Flinders University City Campus, was a fantastic opportunity to hear about a wide range of research happening here in South Australia, with more than 20 presentations on topics ranging from cancer screening, prevention, treatment, support, health behaviours and lifestyle, and community engagement.

 Keynote speakers